A hip fracture is a serious injury, with complications that can be life-threatening. The risk of hip fracture rises with age.

 To avoid falls and to maintain healthy bone:

-- Get enough calcium and vitamin D. As a general rule, men and women age 50 and older should consume 1,200 milligrams of calcium a day, and 600 international units of vitamin D a day.
+- Get enough calcium and vitamin D. In general, men and women age 50 and older should consume 1,200 milligrams of calcium a day, and 600 international units of vitamin D a day.

 - Check your eyes.
 Have an eye exam every other year, or more often if you have diabetes or an eye disease.

 - The femoral neck.
-This area is located in the upper portion of your femur, just below the ball part (femoral head) of the ball-and-socket joint.
+This area is situated in the upper portion of your femur, just below the ball part (femoral head) of the ball-and-socket joint.

 Preparing for an appointment